FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 _Learn more about [using venv](https://docs.python.org/3/library/venv.html)
 and [installing other Python modules](https://docs.python.org/3/installing/index.html)._

-## Installing the FusionAuth-Client Python Library
+## Installing the FusionAuth client library for Python

-With VENV now installed, let's proceed to install the FusionAuth-Client Python Library inside our Virtual Environment.
+With VENV now installed, let's proceed to install the FusionAuth client library for Python inside our Virtual Environment.
 If venv is deactivated, let's activate it first.

 ```zsh
 source venv/bin/activate
 ```

-Now, let's install the FusionAuth-Client Python Library:
+Now, let's install the FusionAuth client library for Python:

 ```zsh
 pip install fusionauth-client